 The proposed project, by design, would satisfy the first BMP of an All-Electric building design but would not be designed to implement the second required BMP of including EV charging infrastructure consistent with the current CALGreen Tier 2 nonresidential measures.
 Therefore, operational GHG emissions associated with the proposed project may result in cumulative contribution to GHG emissions.
-Impacts would be potentially significant; therefore, Mitigation Measure GHG-1 is required to ensure the proposed project incorporates EV charging infrastructure consistent with the current CALGreen Tier 2 nonresidential measures.
+Impacts would be potentially significant; therefore, Mitigation Measure GHG-1 is required to ensure the proposed project incorporates EV charging infrastructure consistent with the SMAQMD's required EV charging infrastructure BMP.

+GHG-1

-GHG-1 The project shall comply with the applicable 2022 California Green Building Standards Code (CALGreen) Tier 2 standards which are a requirement under the Sacramento Metropolitan Air Quality Management District (SMAQMD) Greenhouse Gas (GHG) Best Management Practices (BMPs).
-Plans shall identify the number of EV parking spaces with chargers that meet the 2022 CALGreen Tier 2 standards.
+The project shall comply with the applicable 2022 California Green Building Standards Code (CALGreen) Tier 2 standards which are a requirement under the Sacramento Metropolitan Air Quality Management District (SMAQMD) Greenhouse Gas (GHG) Best Management Practices (BMPs).
+Plans shall identify the number of EV parking spaces with chargers that meet the current CALGreen Tier 2 standards, except all EV capable spaces shall be instead EV ready.